40 Years of Designing Code Comprehension Experiments: A Systematic Mapping Study: Abstract

 \section{Abstract}

 The relevance of code comprehension in a developer's daily work was recognized more than 40 years ago.
-Over the years, several studies have gathered evidence that developers do indeed invest a considerable amount of their daily work in code comprehension.
-Consequently, many studies were conducted to find out how developers could be supported during code comprehension and which code characteristics contribute to better comprehension.
-Today, such experiments are more common than ever.
+Consequently, many experiments were conducted to find out how developers could be supported during code comprehension and which code characteristics contribute to better comprehension.
+Today, such studies are more common than ever.
 While this is great for advancing the field, the number of publications makes it difficult to keep an overview.
-Additionally, designing rigorous experiments with human participants is a challenging task, and the multitude of design decisions and options can make it difficult for researchers to select a suitable design.
+Additionally, designing rigorous code comprehension experiments with human participants is a challenging task, and the multitude of design options can make it difficult for researchers, especially newcomers to the field, to select a suitable design.

 We therefore conducted a systematic mapping study of 95 source code comprehension experiments published between 1979 and 2019.
-By systematically structuring the design characteristics of code comprehension studies, we provide a basis for subsequent discussion of the huge diversity of design options in the face of a lack of basic research on their consequences and comparability.
+By structuring the design characteristics of code comprehension studies, we provide a basis for subsequent discussion of the huge diversity of design options in the face of a lack of basic research on their consequences and comparability.
 We describe what topics have been studied, as well as how these studies have been designed, conducted, and reported.
-Frequently chosen design options and deficiencies are pointed out.
-We conclude with five concrete action items that we as a research community should address moving forward to improve publications of code comprehension experiments.
+Frequently chosen design options and deficiencies are pointed out to support researchers of all levels of domain expertise in designing their own studies.

 \ccsdesc[300]{Software and its engineering~Maintaining software} \ccsdesc[500]{General and reference~Surveys and overviews}

 \keywords{ systematic mapping study, code comprehension, program comprehension, empirical study design }